Hussein-Sbeiti/Projects/Project#3/README.md

 	•	Model performance metrics.
 	•	Plots of evaluation metrics and clustering results.
 	•	Insights into the best-performing models and their effectiveness in fraud detection.

-Feel free to integrate this directly or make adjustments specific to your needs! ￼